zhangzheheng12345/Lightest/README.md

 * You must add a semicolon after a **Lightest** macro.
 * There are some variable names you cannot use after include `lightest.h`:

   They includes `testing`, user defined test cases' names and tests' names.
+* Outputing macros and assertion macros must be used inside tests, but you can use timer macros any where.